snetsystems/cloudhub/README.md

 **CloudHub** is **another branch** of an open-source web application derived from Influxdata's **_Chronograf_** written in Go and React.js that provides the tools to visualize your monitoring data and easily create alerting and automation rules.

-Therefore, CloudHub will be enhanced by adding our direction, such as automation of configuration management and monitoring the systems or applications over several Clouds.
+Therefore, CloudHub will be enhanced by adding our direction, such as automation of configuration management(via **_SaltStack_ Rest API**) and monitoring the systems or applications over several Clouds.

 CloudHub has been started with _Chronograf_ version **1.7.11**.